CosmicBridge/server/README.md

 ### Concept

-The Cosmic Bridge server node both serves as a validator/facilitator of transactions and a repository of funds.
+The Cosmic Bridge server node serves as a validator/facilitator of transactions.

+The funds are stored in a multi-sig wallet ; any payment needs to be properly signed by a subset of the validators.

 In order to participate in the Cosmic Bridge network, a user should send bitcoin to a particular payment zone address - a specific wallet on the Bitcoin blockchain.
-Once bitcoin has been received, users can batch bitcoin transactions off-chain using Lotion.js which is paid out while optimizing the number of required transactions.
+Once bitcoin has been received, users can micro-transact bitcoin on a Cosmos chain (this chain is the "payment zone").
+The balances are paid out periodically or on-demand on the Bitcoin chain, vastly reducing the number of required transactions (and hence the transaction fees paid).

-* The server node will accumulate transactions of its participants.
-* These transactions will be posted/validated by the cosmos distributed network, bundled, and can be paid out on demand.
-* Users save transaction fees by bundling up transactions on the bitcoin network.
+The end result is that users save transaction fees by bundling up transactions on the bitcoin network while still enjoying transparency and safety.
+In return, the complete trustlessness of the Bitcoin chain is exchanged with a degree of trust in the validator set of the payment zone.
+We believe this compromise is acceptable for many potential uses.

 ### Potential Uses